Mosho1/store/readme.md

 <Name> offers the same benefits as redux, like serializable state, first-class hot reload, and existing ecosystem.

+## Simple and Scalable

+Like mobx, <Name> uses ES/TS classes and references.
+Actions and selectors are simple and easy to maintain.
+Unlike mobx, you have to declare dependencies, no magic.
+This shifts some of the lifting to the end user, but is ultimately simpler and easier to understand.

 ## Reduce boilerplate

 The bare minimum additional code is required to have the benefits of immutable, predictable state.